alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### Package mirrors

-At tier 3 and higher, package mirrors should include only white-listed software.
+At Tier 3 and higher, package mirrors should include only white-listed software.

-At tier 2, package mirrors should include all software, one month behind the reference package server.
+At Tier 2, package mirrors should include all software, one month behind the reference package server.
 Critical security updates should be fast-tracked.

-At tier 1 and 0, installation should be from the reference package server on the external internet.
+At Tier 1 and 0, installation should be from the reference package server on the external internet.

 ### Inbound network